arhohuttunen/arhohuttunen.com/content/junit5/getting-started/junit-5-assertions.md

 weight: 20
 ---

+## Overview

 In this article, we will learn how to verify test results using JUnit 5 assertions.
 We will learn the basic methods for assertions, how to customize our error messages, and how to run multiple assertions as a group.

 This article is part of the [JUnit 5 Tutorial](/junit-5-tutorial).

 ## Assertions

 JUnit 5 assertions make it easier to verify that the expected test results match the actual results.
 If any assertion of a test will fail, the test will fail.
 Similarly, if all assertions of a test pass, the test will pass.

 The JUnit 5 assertions are static methods in the `org.junit.jupiter.api.Assertions` class.
 Let's take a closer look at the use cases of these methods.

 ### Values

 When verifying results, one of the most common scenarios is that we want to ensure that an expected value is equal to the actual value.
 JUnit 5 has `assertEquals()` and `assertNotEquals()` methods to compare the equality and inequality of values.

-In this example we have a simple `Calculator` class that adds two numbers together.
+In this example, we have a simple `Calculator` class that adds two numbers together.
 We want to make sure the result is correct:

 ```java
 @Test